kwatch/benry-ruby/benry-cmdapp/README.md

 ### Parameter Name in Help Message of Action

-In help message of action, positional parameters of action methods are printed under the name conversion rule.
+In help message of an action, positional parameters of action methods are printed under the name conversion rule.

 * Parameter `foo` is printed as `<foo>`.
 * Parameter `foo_bar_baz` is printed as `<foo-bar-baz>`.
 * Parameter `foo_or_bar_or_baz` is printed as `<foo|bar|baz>`.
+* Parameter `foobar__xxx` is printed as `<foobar.xxx>`.

 In addition, positional parameters are printed in different way according to its kind.